 The blackout GA-2100-1A1 is still sold out everywhere, but more stock is expected in the coming months, and we will make a new post when it is available.
 The GA-2100-1A and red GA-2100-4A are also mostly sold out.
 Some of these models may be more readily available in some countries in regions like Southeast Asia, but beware of fakes at unauthorized shops and online.
 Also, there are some online scams involving the GA-2100-1A1 and other popular G-Shock models, where some e-commerce websites end up shipping a completely different model.
 Stick with reputable authorized retailers and avoid unknown stores.

-The GA-2100SU-1A with camo bezel and the green and black GA-2110SU-3A are new releases that have been selling out at some American retailers, so if you’re interested in these, it is advised not to wait too long if you see them available.
-Authorized dealer Reeds Jewelers currently has the GA-2110SU-3A in stock (affiliate link).
-The yellow and black GA-2110SU-9A was released in Japan, Asia, Europe, and Australia.
-We wouldn’t be surprised to see more GA-2100 models released in the second half of 2020.
+The GA-2100SU-1A with camo bezel and the green and black GA-2110SU-3A are new releases in the U.S. and are available at several retailers.
+Also new, but not released in the U.S., is the yellow and black GA-2110SU-9A that was released in Japan, Asia, Europe, and Australia.
+We wouldn’t be surprised to see more GA-2100 models released in 2020.

 Shop for G-Shock: Our Amazon Collections (New Releases) | Best G-Shock Watches | Buying Guides